 Back Judge: Don't get beat deep, the end line is yours.
-Keep action between you H and L. Rule on momentum on kicks and interceptions near the goal line.
+Keep play between you and F and S. Rule on momentum on kicks and interceptions near the goal line.

 PUNTS

 All: Be alert for change of possession.
 Review rule on advancing scrimmage kicks.
 Be alert for passes that resemble punts, blocking below the waist, fair catch signals by any Team B player and touching.